lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-1/readme.md

    <img src="_resources/Screenshot%202023-08-28%20at%2010.57.00.png" width="75%"/>

-2. Display the highest and lowest salaries of "Shipping" department employees
+2. Display the highest and lowest salaries of employees working in the "Shipping" department.
    ```sql
    SELECT MAX(salary) AS Highest_Salary, MIN(salary) AS Lowest_Salary
    FROM employee